metauni/metauni.github.io/index.md

 ## metauni Day

-We meet each Thursday for half a day of seminars (times are AEDT).
+We meet each Thursday for seminars (times are AEDT).

 To join put yourself in the `General` voice channel in the TRS Discord, enter the [metauni Hub](https://www.roblox.com/games/8165000775/metauni-Hub) and click the "Join now" button on the What's On board.
 If this is your first time you might find the [instructions](https://metauni.org/posts/instructions/instructions) useful.